 Regardless of the outcomes, God uses everything to accomplish His purposes.
 Since the time Sin entered the world, Satan has had dominion over the Earth.
 That’s why there is so much hatred, evil, and instability.
 However, God never allows evil to thwart His plan or His purposes.

 Then Job replied to the Lord, “I know that you can do all things; no purpose of yours can be thwarted.”
 (Job 42:1-2 NIV)

 The Lord of Heaven’s Armies has spoken—who can change his plans?
 When his hand is raised, who can stop him?
 (Isaiah 14:27)

 God doesn’t cause bad things to happen, but He does allow them.
-Just like with Joseph and his jealous brothers.
-They kidnapped him and sold him into slavery, to get him out of their lives.
+Joseph’s jealous brothers kidnapped him and sold him into slavery to get him out of their lives.
 But God used it to free and grow a nation!
 You can read the whole story in Genesis 37-50.
 At the end of the story, Joseph told his brothers …

 You intended to harm me, but God intended it all for good.
 He brought me to this position so I could save the lives of many people.
 (Genesis 50:20)

 God doesn’t build robots.
 He allows us to make our own choices–and reap their consequences.